How much does a Programmer make?

 Washington, DC

-Washington, DC, is a political and tech hub.
+Washington, DC, is a political and tech hub with many opportunities in government and tech firms.
 Companies like Amazon and Google have a strong presence.
-The city offers a mix of government and tech opportunities.
+The city offers a unique blend of professional and cultural experiences.

 Find Programmer jobs in Washington, DC